oheil/NormalizeQuantiles.jl/README.md

 * number of `NA` in the data should be small and of random nature

 # Remarks on data with `NA`

+In julia version 0.3 `NA` values have been implemented using the Package DataArray.
+With julia 0.4 the concept of Nullables has been introduced.
+Tests using DataArrays and Arrays of Nullables have shown, that performance of Arrays of Nullables is vastly superior to DataArrays.

 Currently there seems to be no general agreement on how to deal with `NA` during quantile normalization.
 Here we distribute the given number of `NA` randomly back into the sorted list of values for each column before calculating the mean of the rows.
 Therefore successive calls of normalizeQuantiles will give different results.
 On large datasets with small number of `NA` these difference should be marginal.